devanshdalal/proxy-quota-hack/README.md

 ## Bugs reporting

-* The script has not been fully tested after we passed from College, so you may encounter some bugs.
+* The script has not been tested since we left College, so you may encounter some bugs.
 Please feel free to report them with exact situations on how you found them.
 We will try our best to find a solution :)

 ## Acknowledgments